Tutorial: Rotate API keys

 What's next?

-Your application has been deployed using a new API key with an extended expiration date.
+Your application has been deployed using a new with an extended expiration date.
 When your API key 2's expiration date approaches, this same workflow can be applied again to keep the application running indefinitely.
 Once the API key 2 is about to expire, generate a new API key 1 and deploy your application again using the new key.

 Next, expand the functionality of your application by completing one of the following tutorials: